 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation ELK Stack on a Debian 9 (Stretch) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 Install ELK Stack on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following apt-get

-Elasticsearch requires at least Java 8 in order to run, You can install OpenJDK package that includes JRE:
+Elasticsearch requires at least Java 8 in order to run, You can install the OpenJDK package that includes JRE:

 Verify the Java version: